RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 Identifier   | Objectives
 -------------|------------
-PHP: 14.1    | Demonstrate connecting to a database using PDO
+PHP: 14.1    | Explain connecting to a database using PDO
-PHP: 14.2    | Demonstrate catching PDO errors
+PHP: 14.2    | Explain catching PDO errors
              | &bull; With adding `ERRMODE_EXCEPTION` to the connection
 PHP: 14.3    | Demonstrate executing an SQL query in PDO
-PHP: 14.4    | Demonstrate iterating over results returned from MySQL with PHP
+PHP: 14.4    | Demonstrate iterating over results returned from PDO with PHP
+PHP: 14.5    | Demonstrate prepared statements
+             | &bull; By passing an array into `execute()`
+             | &bull; By calling `bindValue()` for each value

 ## Resources
 - __PHP.net__ [MySQL Connections](http://php.net/manual/en/mysqli.quickstart.connections.php)